mahaputrailhamawal/mahaputrailhamawal/README.md

 - 👋 Hi, I’m @mahaputrailhamawal
-- 👀 I’m interested in Computer Vision, Healthcare systems based on Artificial Intelligence, and Cloud Infra
+- 👀 I’m interested in Computer Vision, Healthcare systems based on Artificial Intelligence, and Cloud Infra (AWS, GCP)
 - 🌱 I’m currently learning GoLang and Microservices
 - 📫 If you are interested and want to collaborate with me please DM my LinkedIn on https://www.linkedin.com/in/mahaputra-ilham-awal/